 We are a biopharmaceutical company focused on discovering, developing and commercializing novel immunotherapeutic products to improve cancer treatment options for patients and physicians.
 Our portfolio includes biologic and small-molecule immunotherapy product candidates intended to treat a wide range of oncology indications.
 Our product candidates are designed with an objective to harness multiple components of the innate immune system to combat cancer, either as a monotherapy or in combination with current treatment regimens, without incremental toxicity.
+Our product candidates use allogeneic (non-patient specific) cells from previously established cell lines rather than cells derived from the patient.
+We believe our approach enables a simpler, more consistent and scalable manufacturing process than therapies based on patient specific tissues or cells.
 Our lead product candidate, HyperAcute Pancreas cancer immunotherapy, or HyperAcute Pancreas, is being studied in a Phase 3 clinical trial in surgically-resected pancreatic cancer patients.
 This trial is an open-label, randomized, controlled, multi-center Phase 3 clinical trial, evaluating approximately 700 Stage I and Stage II surgically-resected pancreatic cancer patients, according to the American Joint Committee on Cancer classification system, or AJCC system, who have no detectable disease by a CT scan.
-The clinical trial is being performed under a Special Protocol Assessment, or SPA, with the U.S. Food and Drug Administration, or FDA, and as of March 17, 2011, we have enrolled 84 patients at 37 clinical sites in the United States.
-We launched this trial in May 2010 based on encouraging interim data from a 70-patient Phase 2 clinical trial in surgically-resected pancreatic cancer patients.
-We have also received Fast Track and Orphan Drug designations from the FDA for HyperAcute Pancreas for the adjuvant treatment of surgically-resected pancreatic cancer.
+The clinical trial is being performed under a Special Protocol Assessment, or SPA, with the U.S. Food and Drug Administration, or FDA.
+We initiated this trial in May 2010 based on encouraging interim data from a 70-patient Phase 2 clinical trial in surgically-resected pancreatic cancer patients and have enrolled 200 patients at 55 clinical sites in the United States as of October 25, 2011.
+We plan to complete the first and second interim analyses of data from our Phase 3 clinical trial in late 2012 and 2013, respectively, and to complete enrollment in 2013.
+We have also received Fast Track and Orphan Drug designations from the FDA for HyperAcute Pancreas fo

 We completed enrollment of our 70-patient Phase 2 clinical trial for HyperAcute Pancreas in surgically-resected pancreatic cancer in February 2010.
-In this open label, single arm trial, HyperAcute Pancreas was given in doses of either 100 million cells or 300 million cells approximately twice monthly for six months in combination with the standard-of-care treatment regimen, which consisted of gemcitabine chemotherapy plus 5-FU based chemoradiotherapy.
+In this open label, non-randomized trial, HyperAcute Pancreas was given in doses of either 100 million cells or 300 million cells approximately twice monthly for six months in combination with the standard-of-care treatment regimen, which consisted of gemcitabine chemotherapy plus 5-FU based chemoradiotherapy.
 The interim data from this clinical trial indicate that HyperAcute Pancreas may improve disease-free and overall survival when given to patients in combination with standard-of-care following complete resection of detectable disease.
-As of January 14, 2011, interim efficacy data for all Phase 2 patients predict one-year overall survival of 86% based on Kaplan-Meier analysis.
-In addition, the interim efficacy data for the 26 patients receiving high dose HyperAcute Pancreas immunotherapy predict median disease-free survival of 15.3 months and a one-year overall survival rate of 96% based on Kaplan-Meier analyses.
+As of May 10, 2011, all patients had reached at least 12 months of follow-up with a median follow-up period of approximately 21 months.
+The study met its primary objective with an established median disease free survival of 14.2 months.
+The most recent analyses of the secondary endpoint of overall survival showed one-year overall survival to be 86%.
+In addition, as of May 10, 2011, interim efficacy data for the 26 patients receiving high dose HyperAcute Pancreas immunotherapy demonstrated a median disease-free survival of 15.3 months and a one-year overall survival rate of 96%.
 HyperAcute Pancreas has also demonstrated a favorable safety profile to date.